AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/2_DBMS_Architecture/Buffer_Management.md

 ### Algorithm
 > [!algo]
 > ![](Buffer_Management.assets/image-20240209161753170.png)![](Buffer_Management.assets/image-20240209161921826.png)![](Buffer_Management.assets/image-20240209161929257.png)
+> **Note:**
+> - When the buffer pool is not full, no replacement policy will be triggered.
+In this case, the clock hand is nowhere to find.
+> - When the buffer pool is full, the clock hand will be set to the first unpinned page in the buffer pool.
+> - We don't move the pointer when there is a page hit, we will start the clock hand iteration at this position.(not the next one).

 > [!example] Hit Event Without Pinning Event
 > See [CS 186 Discussion 4](CS%20186%20Discussion%204.pdf)
 > ![](Buffer_Management.assets/image-20240209164214220.png)![](Buffer_Management.assets/image-20240209164218564.png)
+> Here the second chance bit is the same as reference bit.

 > [!example] With Pinned Event
 > ![](Buffer_Management.assets/image-20240209161938290.png)![](Buffer_Management.assets/image-20240209161944359.png)![](Buffer_Management.assets/image-20240209162049866.png)![](Buffer_Management.assets/image-20240209162055609.png)![](Buffer_Management.assets/image-20240209162101917.png)